USS Chesapeake (1799): Chesapeake–Leopard Affair

-In subsequent days, the event would lead to the angry resolutions of town governments on the east coast and into the Midwest.
+In subsequent days, the event would lead to the angry resolutions of town governments on the East Coast and in the Midwest.
 In Pennsylvania, a group representing the state's First Congressional District declared the attack "an act of such consummate violence and wrong, and of so barbarous and murderous a character that it would debase and degrade any nation and much more so a nation of freemen to submit to it."

 President Jefferson recalled all US warships from the Mediterranean and issued a proclamation: all British warships were banned from entering US ports and those already in port were to depart.
 The incident eventually led to the Embargo Act of 1807.
 As the first significant conflict between America and Great Britain after the Revolutionary War, it would give energy to what some historians would deem the second Revolutionary War, the War of 1812.

 Chesapeake was completely unprepared to defend herself during the incident.
-None of her guns were primed for operation and the spar deck was filled with materials that were not properly stowed in the cargo hold.
+None of her guns was primed for operation, and the spar deck was filled with materials that were not properly stowed in the cargo hold.
 A court-martial was convened for Barron and Captain Gordon, as well as Lieutenant Hall of the Marines.
-Barron was found guilty of "neglecting on the probability of an engagement to clear his Ship for action" and suspended from the navy for five years.
-Gordon and Hall were privately reprimanded, and the ship's gunner was discharged from the navy.
+Barron was found guilty of "neglecting on the probability of an engagement to clear his Ship for action" and suspended from the Navy for five years.
+Gordon and Hall were privately reprimanded, and the ship's gunner was discharged from the Navy.